6 Korean Table Etiquette Mistakes Foreigners Often Make (And How to Avoid Them)

 (I) eat soup with spoon, and eat side dish with chopsticks.

-- When finish, put spoon and chopsticks neatly on table.
+When you finish, place your spoon and chopsticks neatly back on the table.

 Original Korean Sentence